jupyterhub/zero-to-jupyterhub-k8s/doc/source/microsoft/step-zero-azure.rst

       kubectl get node

-   The response should list three running nodes and their kubernetes versions!
+   The response should list three running nodes and their Kubernetes versions!
    Each node should have the status of ``Ready``, note that this may take a few moments.